Understanding “limbs” in Biblical Context

 by Ester yusufu | 15 October 2020 08:46 pm10

-In the biblical context, the term via (derived from the Swahili for “limbs” or “parts of the body”) is used to refer to the physical components of both humans and animals—for example, the hands, feet, or overall bodily structure.
+In the biblical context, the team “limbs” or “parts of the body”) is used to refer to the physical components of both humans and animals—for example, the hands, feet, or overall bodily structure.
 This term, while not directly found in many English translations, conveys the idea of the body’s components that are subject to weakness, suffering, and even divine judgment.

 Scriptural Examples